Thoughts on recent AI music related news

 My Response

 With respect to the fake vocals, I would not classify this as "AI music" so much as I would say that deepfakes can now sing (or rap) convincingly.
 I would caution against associating the creation of synthetic vocals with AI music as a general statement.
-These are some of the most convincing instances of deepfakes in music, but there have been deepfakes of speakers and video for a long time, but that has not led to general condemnation of all of speech synthesis and video generation.
+These are some of the most convincing instances of deepfakes in music.
+While there have been deepfakes of speakers and video for a long time, that has not led to general condemnation of all of speech synthesis and video generation.
 There are plenty of perfectly reasonable uses for this kind of technology (Hatsune Miku being a classic example).
-What should be condemned, like with all deepfakes, is the unauthorized use of someone's identity.
+What should be condemned is unauthorized deepfakes that use someone's identity.
 I hope that everyone can separate this particular use from their opinions on AI music as a whole.